jghubert/FunctionFSTester/README.md

 - Run the script to setup the gadget: sudo sh usbGadgetStart.sh
 - Launch the driver: sudo ./functionFSTest
 - Bind the gadget to the UDC: echo 38100000.dwc3 /sys/kernel/config/usb_gadget/gadget/UDC
+NOTE: The UDC might be different on the raspberry pi.

 ### On the host computer
 - Launch the test software: sudo ./usbTester